sophchl/exercise-tracker/README.md

 To launch app
 - The first time
   - download files
-  - run create_datanbase.R to create a new database (maybe need to add folder "data" in "shiny-exercise"
+  - run create_datanbase.R to create a new database (maybe need to add folder "data" in "shiny-exercise")

 - Every time the app is used
   - run helters_rsqlite.R to get the helper function in the environment
   - run app
   - enter exercise data in sidebar panel and submit

-Current layout
+Current layout (data is just exemplary)

 <img src="https://github.com/sophchl/exercise-tracker/blob/master/documentation/pic1.jpg?raw=true" width="700" height="500">